rage/cyber-security-base-19/data/module-3/part-1/index.md

 If the flaw involves in omitting some code, then comment-out the code, and provide the link to the beginning of the commented block.

 Be specific with your fix.
 If possible, provide a fix to the problem in the code.
-The fix can be commented out.
+The fix should be commented out.
 If appropriate, add a source link to each fix as well.
+You can also refer to the screenshots.

 We recommend not to write the essay directly to the browser.
 Instead write (and save) it using your favourite text editor, and then use copy-paste.